© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman Fort at Hadleigh is a scheduled monument protected by Historic England under reference 1002171.
 View the official record →

-Roman Fort at Hadleigh is a fort of Roman date located in Essex.
+Roman Fort at Hadleigh is a Romano-British military installation located in Essex, England, dating to the Roman occupation period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002171.

 Roman Fort at Hadleigh is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002171.